Renewable Energy

 Pascagoula, Mississippi

-As part of the RESTORE-funded Enhancing Opportunities for Beneficial Use of Dredge Sediments in the Mississippi Sound project, Anchor QEA designed a 2-mile rock containment to create a BU site for restoring 210 acres of coastal marsh using dredged material.
-The Anchor QEA team performed coastal modeling of the existing conditions and proposed BU expansion; developed conceptual designs; performed bathymetric surveys, geotechnical borings, and cultural resource surveys; and prepared permits, 100% design drawings, specifications, and an Opinion of Probable Construction Cost.
+For the RESTORE-funded Enhancing Opportunities for Beneficial Use of Dredge Sediments in the Mississippi Sound project, Anchor QEA designed a 2-mile rock containment to create a BU site for restoring 210 acres of coastal marsh using dredged material.

 North Sandy Pond Barrier Island Restoration